Feshovski/CompTIA-Security-SY0-701-notes/README.md

 ProfesserMesser's [YouTube Playlist, CompTIA SY0-701 Security+ Training Course ](https://www.youtube.com/playlist?list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv) was my main study resource where most of my notes were derived from, I used other tools to help me better understand concepts I was struggling to understand.

-Free labs I used to help wrap my head around some concepts: [101Labs.net](https://www.101labs.net/comptia-security/), **note that you will need your own VM with a Linux distro installed to complete these.**
+[Free labs](https://www.101labs.net/comptia-security/) I used to help wrap my head around some concepts**note that you will need your own VM with a Linux distro installed to complete these.**

+I am a full time student in Australia and was able to get a **50% voucher** after emailing CompTia and verifying my student status.

 <img src="https://github.com/Feshovski/CompTia-Security-SY0-701-notes/blob/main/CompTIA%20Certificate.png?raw=true" width="600"/>